Aaron A. King, Ph.D.

 P. P. Martinez, R. C. Reiner Jr., B. A. Cash, X. Rodó, M. Shahjahan Mondal, M. Roy, M. Yunus, A. S. G. Faruque, S. Huq, A. A. King, and M. Pascual

-PLoS ONE 12(3): e0172355, 2017.
+PLOS ONE 12(3): e0172355, 2017.

 Forecasting cholera outbreaks